About the Binnenhof

 The Binnenhof (also in German, French, Italian and Spanish)

-A publication about the history of the Binnenhof and its governmental buildings, such as the Senate and the House of Representatives, the Hall of Knights and many other historic places.
-Read or download as pdf: The Binnenhof
+For more information about the history of the Binnenhof and its iconic governmental buildings, read or download as pdf: The Binnenhof

 This publication is also available in: